seetadev/Security22X/README.md

 Technical solution for security and monitoring road incidents using Polkadot, Urbit, Ethereum, IPFS and OSS AI models; enable early detection and prevention of accidents.

-Goal: Ensure effective design, engineering and delivery of a decentralized solution to make roads safer and better using Polkadot, Urbit, Ethereum, IPFS and OSS AI.

-Our solution offers an Artificial Intelligence-based object detection system that utilizes Polkadot, Urbit and ethereum blockchain solutions powered by IPFS storage for sorting information obtained from a variety of road junctions, cameras deployed at monitoring spots.

 # Beneficiaries